-Form 8264.-Application for Registration of a Tax Shelter.
-It is used by tax shelter organizers to register tax shelters with the IRS, for the purpose of receiving a tax shelter registration number.
+Form 8264, Application for Registration of a Tax Shelter.
+Tax shelter organizers are required to file Form 8264 to get a tax shelter registration number from the IRS.

-Form 8271.-Investor Reporting of Tax Shelter Registration Number.
-Taxpayers who have acquired an interest in a tax shelter that is required to be registered use this form to report the tax shelter's registration number.
-Form 8271 must be attached to any tax return (including an application for tentative refund (Form 1139) and an amended return) on which a deduction, credit, loss, or other tax benefit attributable to a tax shelter is taken or any income attributable to a tax shelter is reported.
+Form 8271, Investor Reporting of Tax Shelter Registration Number.
+Taxpayers who have acquired an interest in a tax shelter which is required to be registered use this form to report the tax shelter's registration number.
+Form 8271 must be attached to any tax return (including an application for tentative refund (Form 1139) and an amended return) on which a deduction, credit, loss, or other tax benefit from a tax shelter is taken or any income from a tax shelter is reported.

-Form 8275.-Disclosure Statement.
-This form is used by taxpayers and income tax return preparers to disclose items or positions, except those contrary to a regulation (see Form 8275-R below), that are not otherwise adequately disclosed on a tax return.
-The disclosure is made to avoid parts of the accuracy-related penalty imposed for negligence, disregard of rules, or substantial understatement of tax.
-Form 8275 is also used for disclosures relating to preparer penalties for understatements due to unrealistic positions or for willful or reckless conduct.
+Form 8275, Disclosure Statement.
+Taxpayers and income tax return preparers file Form 8275 to disclose items or positions (except those contrary to a regulation-see Form 8275-R below) that are not otherwise adequately disclosed on a tax return.
+The disclosure is made to avoid parts of the accuracy-related penalty imposed for disregard of rules or substantial understatement of tax.
+Form 8275 is also used for disclosures relating to preparer penalties for understatements due to unrealistic positions or for disregard of rules.

-Form 8275-R.-Regulation Disclosure Statement.
-This form is used to disclose any item on a tax return for which a position has been taken that is contrary to Treasury regulations.

-Form 8300.-Report of Cash Payments Over \$10,000 Received in a Trade or Business.
-Generally, this form is used to report the receipt of more than \$10,000 in cash or foreign currency in one transaction or in a series of related transactions.
+Form 8275-R, Regulation Disclosure Statement is used to disclose any item on a tax return for which a position has been taken that is contrary to Treasury regulations.
+Form 8300, Report of Cash Payments Over \$10,000 Received in a Trade or Business.
+File this form to report the receipt of more than \$10,000 in cash or foreign currency in one transaction or in a series of related transactions.